Images On / Off

 T:01852 300353 minette@ardmaddy.com

+The gardens lie in a truly spectacular setting in the centre of a horseshoe bay, sheltered by mixed mature wooded hills and the castle atop a volcanic mound.
+The 18th-century walled garden has been much restored and improved over the last 50 years, hence its well-earned reputation as a plantsman's garden for all seasons.
 In addition to the magnificent rhododendron collection, it is now also home to many rare and unusual shrubs and plants.
 These all sit alongside productive fruit and vegetable beds, all given formal structure by dwarf box hedges .
 The walled garden is flanked by shrub lined avenues bordering the burn, leading to woodland walks and a water garden.
 Don't miss the 60 foot Hydrangea petiolaris on Lady Murray's Walk and the towering stand of gunnera next to the ponds.
-The latest additions in an always-evolving garden are new medicinal herb beds and the beginning s of a new arboretum in the old orchard area.
+The latest additions in an always-evolving garden are new medicinal herb beds and restructuring of the kitchen garden.

 Directions: Take the A816 south of Oban for eight miles.
 Turn right onto the B844 to Seil Island/Easdale.
 Four miles on, turn left to Ardmaddy (signposted) and follow for a further two miles.